The Agentic Charity

 The problem

 Most charities have much more useful information than they can easily access.
 Historic grant applications, case notes, impact data, policy documents, board papers, and programme reports pile up across shared drives, CRM systems, and email inboxes.
-The knowledge exists, but finding it means someone has to know where to look and have the time to do it.
+The knowledge exists, but finding it requires someone to know where to look and have the time to do so.

 This creates a practical problem in three recurring situations: when a fundraiser needs evidence from three years ago to support a new bid, when a communications team needs outcomes data for a specific geography or demographic, and when a trustee asks a question in a board meeting that nobody can answer without a week of manual searching.